Spanish Chorizo Cooked in Cider

 The Asturias region is famous for many culinary delights, and one of the most exciting is the Asturian cider (sidra de Asturias).
 Asturian cider is considered an integral part of the region’s culture and gastronomy and even has its own registered and Protected Designation of Origin (PDO).

 Asturian cider uses a traditional method of fermentation and processing the apple juice, resulting in a cider that is refreshing and slightly tart, with an alcohol content of around 5%.
-While Asturian cider dates back to around the 8th century, nowadays it is one of the region’s most recognized exports with around 60,000,000 liters of cider produced each year.
+While Asturian cider dates back to around the 8th century, nowadays it is one of the regions most recognized exports with around 60,000,000 litres of cider produced each year.

 Why cider is so good for cooking